 Under the AODA, Ontario Regulation 429/07 entitled “Accessibility Standards for Customer Service” establishes accessibility standards specific to customer service and the provision of goods and services to the public.

-The LHINs strive to provide goods and services in a way that respects the dignity and independence of people with disabilities and will use reasonable efforts to ensure its policies, practices and procedures are consistent with the spirit and requirements of the Accessibility Standards for Customer Service (Ontario Regulation 429/07).
+The LHINs strive to provide goods and services in a way that respects the dignity and independence of people with disabilities and will use reasonable efforts to ensure its policies, practices and procedures are consistent with the spirit and requirements of Ontario Regulation 429/07, Accessibility Standards for Customer Service.

 Communication with Persons with Disabilities

 When communicating with a person with a disability, the LHINs will do so in a manner that takes into account the person’s disability.

 A person with a disability may provide their own assistive device for the purposes of obtaining, using and benefiting from the LHIN’s good and services that are made available to the public.